Kazakh Soviet Socialist Republic: Culture

 In the early days of the Soviet Union, Kazakh cultural autonomy was developed in line with Vladimir Lenin's policy of Korenizatsiia.
 The Latin script was adapted for the Kazakh language and secular developments in national culture were encouraged, This brief period of cultural autonomy was short-lived however, as Stalin ordered a reversal of the policy and enforced the adoption of the Cyrillic script for all Turkic languages spoken in the country.
 This was accompanied by the propagation of internationalism through the cultural revolution in the Soviet Union, which aimed to build a strong socialist society on the foundation of scientific Marxism–Leninism.
 Beginning in 1937, the Soviet Government began a series of forced deportations of ethnic minorities, such as Soviet Koreans, the Volga Germans and various other minorities to the Kazakh SSR, a programme that ended only with Stalin's death in 1953.

-After the Stalinist era, Nikita Khrushchev's renewed efforts to reinvigorate internationalism and furtherly weaken Kazakh culture were controversial in the Kazakh SSR.
+After the Stalinist era, Nikita Khrushchev's renewed efforts to reinvigorate internationalism and further weaken Kazakh culture were controversial in the Kazakh SSR.
 During the stewardship of Dinmukhamed Kunaev, indigenous culture was promoted and national autonomy was restored once again.
 The culture of the Kazakh SSR was shaped by both native culture and the ever-changing Soviet ideology, creating an eclectic mix of national pride and socialist internationalism.
 In the early days, there were several instances of tensions between Russians and Kazakhs, which would eventually fade away.
 In the coming years, Kazakhstan was depicted as the 'promised land' which benefitted immensely from Soviet friendship and cooperation.